 By combining in-class theory and in-shop practical experience you will gain skills required to meet the ITA Level 1 technical training in Sheet Metal Work, Architectural Sheet Metal Work and Metal Fabrication.
-You will also gain precision sheet metal skills including those required in aircraft sheet metal fabrication and assembly.
+You will also gain precision sheet metal skills including those required in sheet metal fabrication and assembly.

 What to expect